dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 - The client ID, e.g. `vKtdmXvF8YfBJrYc856pA3OXOIEY0sZO`.
 - The domain, e.g. `wolkenkit.auth0.com`.

 Scroll down to *Allowed Callback URLs* and set it to `http://localhost:8080`.
-If the HTTP server of your client is running on a different port, adjust the url as needed.
+If the HTTP server of your client is running on a different port, adjust the URL as needed.
 Scroll down even further and click the *Save Changes* button.

 Next, click *Show Advanced Settings* (this is directly above the *Save Changes* button).
 In the *OAuth* tab, make sure that `RS256` is selected as signature algorithm.
 Disable the *OIDC Conformant* setting, and save your changes.